This policy applies to Parabellum International Pty Ltd.

 you consent to the use or disclosure or you would reasonably expect us to use it for a secondary purpose which is related to the primary purpose;

-the use or disclosure is otherwise permitted by the Privacy Act (for example, as a necessary part of an investigation of suspected unlawful activity);
+- the use or disclosure is otherwise permitted by the Privacy Act (for example, as a necessary part of an investigation of suspected unlawful activity); or

 Information about you collected by Parabellum in the course of providing medical services to you for or on behalf of a third party who has contracted Parabellum to provide those services may be provided to that third party in a de-identified form.